armbian/documentation/docs/Community_IRC.md

 Channels starting with `#armbian-` are relayed between Discord and Libera IRC so it does not matter if you join IRC or Discord as both ends receive your messages.
 Check `#welcome-and-rules` for more information.
 The main `#armbian` channel and `#armbian-announcements` are relayed between Discord, Libera, OFTC and Matrix.

-### Matrix (closed beta)

-- Server: `matrix.armbian.com`
-- Channels: `#armbian:matrix.armbian.com` and `#armbian-announcements:matrix.armbian.com` are available only
-- To receive an invitation for former please ping either Lanefu or Werner with your Matrix handle in any known ways to communicate like the chat options above or forums.
-Once in feel free to invite others by yourself.

 ## 🛑 Rules